 Epochs Remaining field.

-A CPE AP MLD transmitting EPP Epoch Settings fields in (Re)Association Response frame, EPP Epoch Response frames, EPP Epoch Assignment frames or EPP Groups Parameters frames may also include the Number Of Participating Affiliated STAs in the EPP Epoch Settings field within the EPP element.
+A CPE AP MLD transmitting EPP Epoch Settings fields in (Re)Association Response frame, EPP Group [2128]Response frames, EPP Group [2128]Assignment frames or EPP Groups Parameters frames may also include the Number Of Participating Affiliated STAs in the EPP Epoch Settings field within the EPP element.

 The CPE AP MLD shall not include an AID Storage Size or the Minimum Epoch Pacing fields on transmitted EPP Epoch Settings fields.

-An associated CPE non-AP MLD may request creation of a new EPP group by sending an EPP Epoch Request frame (see 9.6.42.5 (EPP Epoch Request frame format)) with Epoch Request field indicating “Create” and indicating the parameters for the EPP group to be created in the EPP Epoch Settings field.
+An associated CPE non-AP MLD may request creation of a new EPP group by sending an EPP Group [2128]Request frame (see 9.6.42.5 (EPP Group [2128]Request frame format)) with EPP Group Request field indicating “Create” and indicating the parameters for the EPP group to be created in the EPP Epoch Settings field.

 The CPE AP MLD may create the new EPP group with the received parameters.
 Alternatively, the CPE AP MLD may allocate the CPE non-AP MLD to an already existing EPP group with similar parameters.
-This may be signaled to the CPE non-AP MLD in an EPP Epoch Response frame setting the Status Code field to indicate SUCCESS_SIMILAR_EPOCH, and providing the EPP Epoch Settings field with the parameters of the EPP group.
+This may be signaled to the CPE non-AP MLD in an EPP Group [2128]Response frame setting the Status Code field to indicate SUCCESS_SIMILAR_EPOCH, and providing the EPP Epoch Settings field with the parameters of the EPP group.
 In this context, an EPP group with “similar parameters” refers to an existing EPP group whose epoch duration is equal or smaller than the one requested by the CPE non-AP MLD (i.e., most privacy-preserving).
 This choice is made while ensuring adherence to any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in (Re)Association Request frame.

 Once the CPE non-AP MLD is associated and has been assigned an EPP group, it may request to join a different EPP group.
 Information on the available EPP groups may be distributed periodically by the CPE AP MLD transmitting EPP Groups Parameter frames.
-To join a different EPP group, the CPE non-AP MLD shall send an EPP Epoch Request frame (see 9.6.42.5 (EPP Epoch Request frame format)), indicating “Join” in the Epoch Request field and providing the EPP Epoch Settings field indicating the parameters of the EPP group it requests to join.
+To join a different EPP group, the CPE non-AP MLD shall send an EPP Group [2128]Request frame (see 9.6.42.5 (EPP Group [2128]Request frame format)), indicating “Join” in the EPP Group [2128]Request field and providing the EPP Epoch Settings field indicating the parameters of the EPP group it requests to join.

 Upon reception of the request, the CPE AP MLD may assign the CPE non-AP MLD to another EPP group and remove it from the previous EPP group.
-The result of the operation is indicated to the CPE non-AP MLD through an EPP EpochResponse frame.
+The result of the operation is indicated to the CPE non-AP MLD through an EPP Group [2128]Response frame.
 This frame indicates in the Status Code field “SUCCESS”, and an optional EPP Epoch Settings field to indicate the parameters of the newly joined EPP group.

-The CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EPP group, by sending an EPP Epoch Assignment frame to the associated CPE non-AP MLD including the EPP Epoch Settings field with the parameters of the suggested EPP group.
-The CPE non-AP MLD shall report the status of the operation by responding with an EPP Epoch Response frame.
+The CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EPP group, by sending an EPP Group [2128]Assignment frame to the associated CPE non-AP MLD including the EPP Epoch Settings field with the parameters of the suggested EPP group.
+The CPE non-AP MLD shall report the status of the operation by responding with an EPP Group [2128]Response frame.
 This operation allows the CPE AP MLD to reorganize the EPP groups in use.
 Following this reorganization, the resulting EPP groups should maintain the same level of restrictiveness or be even more restrictive, i.e., shorter epoch durations, while also respecting any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in the (Re)Association Request frame.